ronaldseoh/algorithmsunlocked/NOTES.md

   - However, actual moving of array elements occur only `n-1` times.
 Therefore, it might be reasonable to use selection sort when I/O costs are high.

 - Insertion Sort: [See the code.](https://link.iamblogger.net/jsfq7)
+  - The idea: Starting from the second element, sort elements among the first `(i+1)` items by swapping items in reverse order until reaching `A[0]`, or an element with sort key smaller than `A[i]`, since that would indicate that items located at that index and earlier are already sorted AND they are all smaller than `A[i]`, so they don't have to be shifted.
+Note that those first `(i+1)` items would include items that are already sorted in the previous iterations.
+  - Time complexity
-    - Best Case: Theta(n) time when the elements are already sorted. each iteration will take constant time for n iterations.
+    - Best Case: `Theta(n)` time when the elements are already sorted. each iteration will take constant time for `n` iterations.
-    - Worst Case: Theta(n^2).
-Items are in reversed sorted order.
-For each time the outer loop iterates, the inner loop iterates i - 1 times.
+    - Worst Case: `Theta(n^2)` when items are in reversed sorted order.
+For each iteration of the outer loop, the inner loop iterates `i-1` times.
+Those `i-1`s will form an arithmetic series, and its sum will be `Theta(n^2)`.
       - In the worst case, therefore, selection sort and insertion sort have running times that are asymptotically the same.
+    - Average Case: Still `Theta(n^2)`.
+If elements were to be initially given in a truly random order, then each elements would be expected to be larger than roughly half the elements preceding it and smaller than the another half.
+Then the inner loop would run `(i-1)/2` iterations per each outer loop run.

     - Insertion Sort is an excellent choice when the array starts out as "almost sorted":
-        - If we can be certain about the expected number of movements each element would need, then the total running time would be k*n ~ Theta(n).
+      - If we can be certain about the expected number of movements each element would need, then the total running time would be `k*n` `~ Theta(n)`.
-    - Selection Sort vs. Insertion Sort: While they are both O(n^2), selection sort move elements Theta(n) times no matter what, while insertion sort could move elements up to Theta(n^2) times.
+    - Selection Sort vs. Insertion Sort: While they are both `O(n^2)`, selection sort move elements `Theta(n)` times no matter what, while insertion sort could move elements up to `Theta(n^2)` times.

 - Merge Sort: Theta(n*lg n) in ALL cases.
     - Disadvantages: